shaneknapp/data101-user-image/README.md

 # building the image locally

-You can use [repo2-docker](https://repo2docker.readthedocs.io/en/latest/) to build and use/test the image on your own device.
+You should use [repo2-docker](https://repo2docker.readthedocs.io/en/latest/) to build and use/test the image on your own device before you push and create a PR.
+It's better (and typically faster) to do this first before using CI/CD.
+There's no need to waste Github Action minutes to test build images when you can do this on your own device!

-launch `repo2docker` from inside the cloned image repo.
+Run `repo2docker` from inside the cloned image repo.
 To run on a linux/WSL2 linux shell:
 ```
 repo2docker . # <--- the path to the repo
 ```